cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

 Tables used in this chapter
 :::::::::::::::::::::::::::

 For this chapter, we will primarily work with the tables **bookstore_inventory** and **bookstore_sales**, which simulate a simple database that a seller of used books might reference.
 The **bookstore_inventory** table lists printed books that the bookstore either has in stock or has sold recently, along with the condition of the book and the asking price.
 When the bookstore sells a book, a record is added to the **bookstore_sales** table.
 This table lists the **stock_number** of the book sold, the date sold, and the type of payment.
-The column **stock_number** is a unique identifier for each book, and can be used to join the tables.
+The column **stock_number** is a unique identifier for each book in the inventory, and can be used to join the tables.

 We will also use the **authors** table to illustrate the interaction of ``NULL`` with aggregate functions.